Selwyn College Boat Club: History

-In the early days of the Lent and May Bumps, Selwyn spent a lot of time in the 2nd division, but rose sharply from the mid-1920s, reaching 3rd in the May Bumps throughout the early 1930s and 2nd in the Lent Bumps in 1933.
+In the early days of the Lent Bumps and May Bumps, Selwyn spent a lot of time in the 2nd division, but rose sharply from the mid-1920s, reaching 3rd in the May Bumps throughout the early 1930s and 2nd in the Lent Bumps in 1933.
 By 1958, Selwyn's 1st VIII had found its way back into the 2nd division.
 Selwyn once again gained 2nd place in the Lent Bumps in 1974 and 4th in the May Bumps in 1979, but has since fallen.
 The men's 1st VIII currently (as of December 2024) lies 17th in the 1st Division of Lent Bumps, and 11th in the 1st Division in the May Bumps.

 A women's crew first appeared in 1977.
 The women's 1st VIII reached 3rd in the Lent Bumps by 1981 and the 1st women's IV reached 6th in the May Bumps in 1979.
 Since then, the most successful season was May Bumps 2016, when their men's 1st VIII achieved super-blades and went up 6 places.

-The SCBC was established immediately after the May Bumps were moved to June, instead of the previous month (1882).
-It is unknown why this was done, but it is believed to pay homage to the Cambridge tradition of scholars publishing during the Lent Term.

 In the late 1990s the college digitised and released the Personal History of the Selwyn College Boat Club through its website.
 Hard copies of the original remain rare, however a signed original version of the monograph remains in the Selwyn College archives.